For more than a century, the Minneapolis College of Art and Design has been a catalyst for creativity in the Twin Cities, the region, and the nation.

 While many American art schools seek accreditation under new professional standards, only three are fully accredited in the first year this certification becomes available: the School of the Art Institute of Chicago, Cranbrook Academy of Art, and the Minneapolis School of Art.

-Rob Roy Kelly ’52, a printmaking and graphic design faculty member at the school, designs the flying G logo for the newly open Guthrie Theatre.
+Rob Roy Kelly ’52, a printmaking and graphic design faculty member at the school, designs the flying G logo for the newly opened Guthrie Theatre.

 Under the leadership of President Arnold Herstand, the Minneapolis School of Art becomes the Minneapolis College of Art and Design, reflecting its highly regarded bachelor of fine arts degree.
 President Herstand launches an extensive visiting-artists program and one of the country’s first courses in intermedia—a new field exploring the simultaneous use of sound, light, color, and movement.